International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 Moreover, we included the properties `ap15:serialNumber` and `ap15:operator`, which are local definitions corresponding to the above mentioned prefix `@prefix ap15: <http://fit.fraunhofer.de/ap15/> .`.

-Now let's say we want to include further validations for those additional properties, then we create a new file containing the validations as SHACL shapes, as follows:
+Now, let's say we want to include further validations for those additional properties, We create a new file containing the validations as SHACL shapes, as follows:

 ```
 shapes:ResourceShape a sh:NodeShape;